networknext/next/README.md

 	----
 	1. Server Backend (Rolling Replace, Maximum Surge 8, Maximum Unavailable 0, Minimum Wait Time 0)
 		- Note: there is a 1 hour connection drain on server backend instances to reduce fallbacks to direct.
 		- Once the new server backend instances are healthy and running, force the UDP load balancer to stop sending traffic to the old instance by setting the metadata field of each server backend instance.
-Use the template below to set the metadata value per old instance before the connection drain ends.
+Use the template below to set the metadata value per old instance before the connection drain ends, and make sure you have the correct permissions by setting `GOOGLE_APPLICATION_CREDENTIALS` to the prod credentials.
 			- Example: `gcloud compute instances add-metadata server-backend-mig-6mr0 --metadata connection-drain=true --project=network-next-v3-prod`
 5. Deploy the Relay Backend half of the backend next because it provides the route matrix.
 If any changes were made to the route matrix, wait for the Server Backend connection drain to finish before proceeding.
 	1. Analytics (Rolling Replace, Maximum Surge 5, Maximum Unavailable 1, Minimum Wait Time 0)